 Our current principal executive offices are located at our headquarters in Wuxi, Jiangsu Province, comprising 1,219 square meters, at Floor 4, Building 1, No. 311, Yanxin Road, Huishan District, Wuxi, Jiangsu Province, PRC.
 This facility currently accommodates our management headquarters, research and development and general and administrative activities.
-We rent this facility from an unaffiliated third party for an annual rent of RMB 526,660 (approximately \$78,215).
-The lease will expire on December 31, 2020 and we do not anticipate any issue renewing such lease or finding alternative space.
+We rent this facility from an unaffiliated third party for an annual rent of RMB526,660 (approximately \$80,384).
+The lease expired on December 31, 2020 but has since been renewed for a term of one year.